MDeLuise/tracky/README.md

       - frontend
 ```

-Run the docker compose file, then the service will be available at `localhost:8080` (`localhost:8080/api` for the REST API).
+Run the docker compose file (`docker compose -f <file> up -d`), then the service will be available at `localhost:8080`, while the REST API will be available at `localhost:8080/api` (`localhost:8080/api/swagger-ui/index.html` for the documentation of them).

 <details>

   <summary>Run on a remote host</summary>

   Please notice that running the `docker-compose` file from another machine change the way to connect to the server.
 For example, if you run the `docker-compose` on the machine with the local IP `192.168.1.100` then you have to change the backend url in the [REACT_APP_API_URL](#configurations) variable to `http://192.168.1.100:8080/api`.
-In this case, the frontend of the system will be available at `http:192.168.1.100:8080`, and the backend will be available at `http://192.168.1.100:8080/api`.
+In this case, the frontend of the system will be available at `http://192.168.1.100:8080`, and the backend will be available at `http://192.168.1.100:8080/api`.
 </details>

 ### Setup without docker